peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 --- abstract

 Status Attestations play a vital role in affirming the validity of digital credentials or tokens, supporting privacy preservation and offline use cases.
 Status Attestations act as evidence that a specific credential or token, whether in JSON Web Tokens (JWT) {{RFC7519}} or CBOR Web Tokens (CWT) format {{RFC8392}}, has not been revoked and remains valid.
-These attestations are designed to be statically provided to verifiers, eliminating the need for verifiers to obtain additional information from third-party systems.
+These attestations are designed to be short-lived and statically provided to verifiers, eliminating the need for verifiers to obtain additional information from third-party systems.

 --- middle